What Ethnicity Has the Most Adult Acne?

-A third study, published in 2007 in the journal BMC Dermatology, used an even more detailed approach to describing ethnicities.
+The second study, published in 2007 in the journal BMC Dermatology, used an even more detailed approach to describing ethnicities.
 For example, the researchers separated white adults into three different groups depending on which part of Europe they came from.

-The authors surveyed 18,747 adults living in Oslo, Norway and subdivided them into eight groups based on their region of origin.
+The authors surveyed 18,747 adults living in Oslo, Norway and subdivided them into eight groups based on their region of origin:

 2. Western countries

 6. Sub-Saharan Africa

 7. Middle East/North Africa

 - Women had more adult acne than men

 - There was no difference in adult acne cases among men in any of the eight ethnic groups

 - Women from Sub-Saharan Africa had the most cases of adult acne